jydavidoff/devprojects/broadwaydesign/readme.txt

 3/30/2019
 Yuki Davidoff
-Practice with simple postioning and display of HTML and CSS Elements.
+Practice with postioning and display of HTML Elements.